jake-figma/example.org/scripts/snippets/README.md

 # Snippets

-A way to represent a dynamic snippet for markup or components.
+A way to represent a dynamic snippet for markup or component usage.

 ## Markup